hjespers/teslams/README.md

 	Missing required arguments: u, p

-#streaming.js - Capture and log real-time telemetry while driving the car
+#streaming.js - Capture and log real-time telemetry while driving

 A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla Model S.
 A valid teslamotors.com login and password is required and must be provided on the command line options.